 - Display categories and services

-With shortcodes, you can list services along with their prices and descriptions.
-Photos of the staff.
+With shortcodes, you can list services, their prices & descriptions, and display photos of the staff.
 This would be enough information for hair styling websites of this kind.
 According to the default plugin settings, if there is just one staff member, the service will be displayed with the person’s name; for many employees people will see only a list of people.

 Most likely a hair salon WordPress theme you’ll choose will come with many built-in components for displaying your works, services, pricing and more, so you just need to choose the right solution.

-Conclusion: Build a hairdressing salon website with WordPress & Appointment engine
+Conclusion: Build hairdressing salon websites with WordPress & Appointment engine

-As you see, compared to other complex and advanced websites, it’s a breeze to create and customize a hair salon website with an appointment form for WordPress and a hair salon WordPress theme (for example, Lotus Spa by MotoPress) of your choice.
+Starting a hair salon and customizing a hair salon website is a breeze with an appointment form for WordPress & a hair salon WordPress theme (for example, Lotus Spa by MotoPress) of your choice.
 You just need to go with the right set of tools and design which is easy to customize without any special technical knowledge.
-You’ll be able to create a good-looking site that features your services, portfolios, and also allows your clients to submit a booking online.
+Just like many professional hairstylist websites, your site will feature your services, portfolios, and also allow clients to submit a booking online.
 Is it the change you are looking for in your beauty business?

 Can the WordPress Appointment Booking plugin be used with any theme?